 MA vs. PCT: Salary and job outlook

-The median annual medical assistant salary in 2014 was $29,960, according to the BLS.
-It’s also expected that positions for medical assistants will increase 29 percent through 2022, which is much faster than the average for all occupations.
+The median annual medical assistant salary in 2016 was $31,540, according to the BLS.3 Employment of medical assistants is also projected to increase 29 percent through 2026, which is much faster than the average rate for all occupations.

-In contrast, PCTs earned an average salary of $25,100 in 2014, and the number of jobs are expected to grow 21 percent through 2022.
-Like MAs, this faster-than-average job growth is attributed to an aging population who will inevitably have more healthcare needs as they grow older, the BLS says.
+In contrast, PCTs earned an average salary of $26,590 in 2016, and employment of PCTs is expected to grow 11 percent through 2026.3 Like MAs, this faster-than-average job growth is attributed to an aging population who will inevitably have more healthcare needs as they grow older, the BLS says.

-PCT jobs aren’t expected to grow as MA jobs because places like nursing homes are funded by the government and thus the number of jobs depends on the funds available, according to the BLS.
+PCT jobs aren’t expected to grow quite as fast as MA jobs because places like nursing homes are funded by the government.
+The number of future jobs will be impacted by the funds available, according to the BLS.

 MA vs. PCT: The bottom line

-The comparisons provided above should give you a better understanding of a medical assistant versus patient care technician.
+The comparisons provided above should give you a better understanding of the duties of a medical assistant versus a patient care technician.
 Both positions will allow you to work directly with patients while playing an important role in the healthcare system.

-AUTHOR’S NOTE: This article was originally published on May 2013.
-It has since been updated to reflect information relevant to 2015.
+EDITOR’S NOTE: This article was originally published on May 2013.
+It has since been updated to reflect information relevant to 2018.